 A school placement is used within this course, thus allowing students to experience the school setting and ensure that their classroom practice integrates the teaching and current research base which has been drawn upon.

 - Queen’s University Belfast has a long history of preparing high quality teachers during initial teacher education.
-This course draws upon these expertise in order to deliver an internationally minded programme.
+The course draws upon this expertise in order to deliver an internationally minded programme.

 Internationally Renowned Experts

 - You will be taught by staff with research profiles of international standing, with a wide range of interests in education.

 - Online facilities and support services exist for all students on the course to enable them to learn at a distance.